 In 1986, Schaeffer was recruited as CEO to WellPoint’s predecessor company, Blue Cross of California, when it was near bankruptcy.
 He managed the turnaround of Blue Cross of California and the IPO creating WellPoint in 1993.
 During his tenure, WellPoint made 17 acquisitions and endowed four charitable foundations with assets of over $6 billion.
 Under Schaeffer’s leadership, WellPoint’s value grew from $11 million to over $49 billion.

 In 2009, Schaeffer established a new research center at USC.
 The Schaeffer Center for Health Policy and Economics emphasizes an interdisciplinary approach to research and analysis to promote health and value in health care delivery and to support evidence-based health policy.
-He has also endowed chairs in health care financing and policy at The Brookings Institution, U.C.
-Berkeley, the Institute of Medicine and Harvard Medical School.
+He has also endowed chairs in health care financing and policy at the Brookings Institution, Harvard Medical School, the National Academy of Medicine, U.C.
+Berkeley and USC.

 Previously, Schaeffer was President and CEO of Group Health, Inc. of Minnesota, a staff model HMO.
 Schaeffer was also EVP and COO of the Student Loan Marketing Association, the national secondary market for student loans and earlier was a Vice President of Citibank and a consultant specializing in design and installation of large scale financial and management information systems.